It's

 * * * * * *

 I must confess to having been teetotal for the past several months, partly by choice - just gone off the taste of wine - but ultimately on doctor's orders.
-So while Rosie and Mr G sipped on their Apérol Spritz and G&T, I had a virgin basil smash mocktail, which was delicious.
+So while Rosie and Mr G sipped on their Apérol Spritz and G&T, I had a virgin basil smash mocktail, which was surprisingly delicious.

 I still miss the pig's bum though.